 San Bernardino County is the largest county in the mainland United States by area, making it larger than any of the nine smallest U.S. states.
 The County has 24 incorporated cities and over 65 unincorporated communities.
-And with a population of over 2 million people, the County has more than 800,000 registered voters.
+And with a population of over 2 million people, the County has more than 1.1 million registered voters.

 The San Bernardino County Registrar of Voters is responsible for all aspects of the election process for the county’s residents.
 The Registrar of Voters administers all local, state, and federal elections in the County of San Bernardino, including the management of voting systems, the employment and training of poll workers, election ballot processing, and vote tallying.

 The Registrar of Voters also performs all voter registration functions, including the storage and maintenance of voter registration records.
 And the Registrar of Voters provides voting-related services to voters, elected officials, campaigns, and other voting interest groups.